darthmanwe/lorekeeper/README.md

 ## Evaluation Results

 Same player actions, same seed story, 20 segments across a 4-act narrative arc.
-NKGE vs. a rolling-text baseline that keeps the last 3 segments as context (which is how many production systems actually work, not a strawman).
+NKGE vs. a rolling-text baseline that keeps the last 3 segments as context.
+Many production systems for story generation these days utilize rolling text baselines with condensed summaries, so the baseline is representative of operational modes of many AI storytelling companies.

 | Metric | Baseline | NKGE | Delta |
 |--------|----------|------|-------|